SPIGO

 - Service-centered planning calms the ego.

-SPIGO reminds members to orient their day around service, purpose, intuition, gratitude, and openness.
+SPIGO (all humans, which are part SPIrit, part eGO) reminds members to orient their day around service, purpose, intuition, gratitude, and openness.
 These touchpoints prevent energy from collapsing into self-focus or scarcity.
 Use the structure below to help members check alignment in minutes.

 Walk through the acronym